q39JzrRa/GM-Vehicle-API/README.md

 # GM-Vehicle-API
 Remote API for supported General Motors vehicles

+This is the API used by the myChevrolet, myBuick, myGMC, myCadillac, My Vauxhall and myOpel apps.

 Reverse engineered C# API for accessing General Motors vehicles supporting OnStar connected services.
 Obviously this is unsanctioned.
 Use at your own risk.